Margaret Masterman: Work

 Perhaps the best comment on Margaret's initiative in embarking on language processing research, and specifically on machine translation work, comes from a somewhat unexpected source.
 Machine translation, after an initial period of high hopes, and some large claims, was cast into outer darkness in 1966 by funding agencies who saw little return for their money.
 Reviewing twenty five years of artificial intelligence research in his presidential address to the American Association for Artificial Intelligence in 1985, Woody Bledsoe, one of the long-standing leaders of the field, though in areas quite outside language, said of those who attempted machine translation in the fifties and sixties: "They may have failed, but they were right to try; we have learned so much from their attempts to do something so difficult".

-What she and CLRU were trying to do was far ahead of its time.
-Efforts were made to tackle fundamental problems with the computers of the day that had the capacity of a modern digital wrist watch.
-Despite every kind of problem, the Unit produced numerous publications on language and related subjects, including information retrieval and automatic classification.
-For over ten years the Unit's presence was strongly felt in the field, always with an emphasis on basic semantic problems of language understanding.
-Margaret had no time for those who felt that all that needed doing was syntactic parsing, or that complete parsing was necessary before you did anything else.
-Now that the semantics of language are regarded as a basic part of its understanding by machine, the ideas of CLRU seem curiously modern.
+What she and CLRU were attempting was relatively distinct from the approaches of its contemporaries.
+Efforts were made to tackle fundamental problems with the computers of the day that had the capacity of a modern digital wristwatch.
+Despite problems of every kind, the Unit produced numerous publications on language and related subjects, including information retrieval and automatic classification.
+The Unit contributed to the field for over ten years, always with an emphasis on the basic semantic problems of language understanding.
+Margaret's approach differed from those which emphasize syntactic parsing or complete parsing prior to further processing.
+The ideas of CLRU can now be seen to align with modern approaches, wherein the semantics of language are regarded as a basic part of its understanding by machine.

 Margaret's main contribution to the life of CLRU was in the continual intellectual stimulus she gave to its research, and through this to the larger natural language processing community: she had wide-ranging concerns, and lateral ideas, which led her, for example, to propose the thesaurus as a means of carrying out many distinct language processing tasks, like indexing and translation.
 Margaret's emphasis on algorithms, and on testing them, was vital for the development of CLRU's work on language processing; but her ideas were notable, especially for those who worked with her, not just for their Intellectual qualities, but for their sheer joyousness.